-ETS’ 40 electric buses is one of the single largest purchases of electric buses in Canadian history.
-To date, 21 electric buses have arrived in Edmonton.
-The remaining 19 will begin arriving this fall.
-ETS will also be the first transit agency in North America to have overhead chargers inside transit facilities.
+ETS is also the first transit agency in North America to have overhead chargers inside transit facilities.
 Charging from above, rather than using floor-mounted plug-in chargers, greatly reduces the amount of floor space needed for charging.
-The buses will take roughly one to four hours to recharge, depending on the level of charge when they return to the garage.
+The buses take roughly one to four hours to recharge, depending on the level of charge when they return to the garage.

-Electric buses will be able to operate on almost every ETS route, and all buses come equipped with protective Operator shields.
+Electric buses can operate on almost every ETS route, and all buses come equipped with protective Operator shields.
 Electric buses are roughly 30% less expensive to service and maintain than current diesel buses, plus savings on the cost of fuel.

-Of the 21 buses that have arrived, 14 have an eye-catching promotional wrap on the back half of the bus that clearly indicates the bus is electric, while the other 7 buses are painted with ETS’ traditional blue and silver brand colours.
+Some of the electric buses in ETS’ fleet have an eye-catching promotional wrap on the back half of the bus that clearly indicates the bus is electric, while others are painted with ETS’ traditional blue and silver brand colours.

-Electric buses will be housed at the new Kathleen Andrews Transit Garage in northeast Edmonton, and Centennial Garage.
-Kathleen Andrews Transit Garage, once fully operational with electric bus infrastructure, will become the main hub.
-Training is in progress for bus operators, ETS inspectors, superintendents, instructors, fleet and facility staff, and first responders.
+Electric buses are housed at the new Kathleen Andrews Transit Garage in northeast Edmonton, and Centennial Garage.
+Kathleen Andrews Transit Garage is the main hub for electric buses.

 In 2015, ETS winter tested several electric buses to ensure the technology would be suitable for Edmonton’s cold weather, steep river valleys, and broad geographic transit area.
-The results were included in a 2016 feasibility study presented to City Council.
-The electric buses were also recently tested on steep Edmonton hills, using heavy sandbags to simulate full passengers loads.
+The results were included in a 2016 Feasibility Study presented to City Council.

 Funding through Emissions Reduction Alberta